-A conviction for an Attempt to Commit § 76-4-102 or Solicitation to Commit § 76-4-204 any of the above three offenses is punishable as a 1st Degree Felony under column A and a minimum sentence of 15 years to life.
+A conviction for an Attempt to Commit § 76-4-102 or Solicitation to Commit § 76-4-204 any of the above three offenses is punishable as a 1st Degree Felony under column A and a minimum sentence of 15 vears to life.
 If the court finds that a lesser sentence is in the interests of justice and states the reasons for this finding on the record it may reduce the sentence to 10 years to life, 6 years to life, or 3 years to life.

-Jail as Initial Condition of Felony Probation Matrix Instructions - Form 4
+Jail as a Condition of Felony Probation Matrix Instructions - Form 4

-If the recommendation resulting from Form 1, 2 or 3, is to suspend the prison sentence, Form 4, Jail as Initial Condition of Felony Probation Matrix, should then be used.
+If the recommendation resulting from Form 1, 2 or 3, is to suspend the prison sentence, Form 4, Jail as a Condition of Felony Probation Matrix, should then be used.
 Form 4 should only be used when the recommendation resulting from Form 1, 2 or 3 is to suspend the prison sentence and serve jail time as an initial condition of probation.
 If jail as an initial condition of probation is ordered, Form 4 indicates the recommended length of the jail sentence.

 The shaded areas of Form 4 do not specifically correspond with the shading of Form 1, 2 or 3.
 Jail time as an initial condition of probation may be warranted, even where a prison recommendation may not be.
 Columns that require Mandatory Imprisonment are not included on Form 4.

-Dark shaded cells - Form 4: If an offender falls into one of the dark shaded cells on

-Form 4 and does not receive a prison recommendation, jail time is generally recommended.
+Dark shaded cells - Form 4: If an offender falls into one of the dark shaded cells on Form 4 and does not receive a prison recommendation, jail time is generally recommended.

-Light shaded cells have been deleted: Light shaded cells which were previously labeled "Intermediate Sanctions" on Form 4 have been deleted.
-The use of resources previously considered intermediate sanctions should not be determined on the basis of the presenting offense.
+Light shaded cells have been deleted:

+Light shaded cells which were previously labeled "Intermediate Sanctions" have been deleted.
+The concept of intermediate sanctions should no longer be determined on the basis of the presenting offense.
 The appropriate level of supervision and treatment for each offender should be determined from the results of a validated risk and needs screening and assessment.
-Light shaded cells on Form 1 & 3 are indicative of those cells for which Form 4 should be considered when prison is not recommended and/or imposed.
+Light shaded cells on Form 1 are indicative of those cells for which Form 4 should be consulted.

 Unshaded cells: Unshaded cells are considered "Presumptive Probation" cells.
 If an offender falls into one of the unshaded cells, a typical recommendation from the supervising agency would not include jail as a condition of probation.
-However, these guidelines are not intended to limit judicial discretion: while jail as an initial condition of probation should not typically be recommended in these cases, the court may sentence an offender to jail as an initial condition of probation if there are aggravating factors or other circumstances that warrant a jail sentence.
+However, these guidelines are not intended to limit judicial discretion: while jail as a condition of probation should not typically be recommended in these cases, the court may sentence an offender to jail as a condition of probation if there are aggravating factors or other circumstances that warrant a jail sentence.

 All cells: The number of days in the individual cells includes the mid-point as the recommended time period at the top and the range available in parentheses below.
 Neither the number of days, nor the shading of cells, should be considered mandatory.
 The maximum should not be presumed to be the starting point in formulating a recommendation to the court.
 Completed criminogenic risk and needs assessment(s), scores from validated tool(s), compliance with court orders prior to sentencing, aggravating and mitigating factors on Form 6, as well as the impact of incarceration upon risk to reoffend should all then be considered in determining the final recommendation to the court at sentencing.
-The use of the jail time for behavior modification purposes (risk reduction as opposed to risk management in Form 4) is addressed in Structured Decision Making Tool 5.
+The use of the jail time for behavior modification purposes (risk reduction as opposed to risk management) is addressed in Structured Decision Making Tool 5.